gansel51/bar/README.md

-# The Drunk Griffin - Cocktail Menu
+# The Tipsy Griffin - Cocktail Menu

-Welcome to **The Drunk Griffin**, a curated collection of cocktail recipes, spirits, and bar menus.
+Welcome to **The Tipsy Griffin**, a curated collection of cocktail recipes, spirits, and bar menus.
 This repository contains the source code for a web-based cocktail menu, showcasing classic cocktails, seasonal creations, spirits lists, and homebrewing recipes.

 ## Table of Contents